kwak-labs/umee-liquidation-bot/README.md

 # To-Do

 - The bot currently assumes you have enough assets to pay off someones debts, and will not borrow to pay it.
-- Make the bot load prices into memory every so often, rather than querying the price every new liquidation
+- Make the bot load prices into memory every so often, rather than querying the price every new liquidation.
+Can help with speed when liquidating someone and, rate limits.